consciouscoder/Apr2016-DemoCode/week1/git/git-intro.md

   * Replace `<MESSAGE>` with a message about the commit
 * `git push origin master`
   * This will take the commited files and push them to your remote on [github](http://github.com).

+> Other Notes

+* `git remote -v`
+    *  This will list the remotes associated with the local repository (useful for seeing if `origin` already exists and where it's pointing)
+*  `git remote remove REMOTENAME`
+    *  This will remove the remote from the local repository (useful if you accidentally gave `origin` the wrong URL.
+You can remove it and then re-add it)